brabster/tw-site-mkdocs/docs/posts/2024-05-21-cdc-with-aws-dms/index.md

 I have the feeling it'll take more than one post!
 As always, feedback on improvements or better approaches is much appreciated, how to feedback at the end of the post.

+!!! warning
+    I've taken shortcuts here, exposing me to risks that I'm comfortable with as the AWS account is my own, the dataset is public and the whole thing is transient and will be deleted when I'm done.
+I'll call out where the dangers I can see are, but you must assess risks for yourself.
+Trying to be a more [responsible expert](../2024-03-23-irresponsible-expertise-install-python-package/index.md).

 ## Demo RDS Setup

 I needed a simple, standalone setup to replicate the kinds of challenges I've seen in the data.
 Over in my own AWS account, I spun up an Aurora Serverless (v2) PostgreSQL instance and deployed the Northwind database as a starting point.
 My [Northwind bootstrap script came from this repository](https://github.com/pthom/northwind_psql/blob/master/northwind.sql) and worked without issue.